Keep eye on security even as world helps Afghanistan rebuild: PM Lee

-SINGAPORE - Even as the global community tackles humanitarian problems in Afghanistan, it must not neglect the security issues that prompted international intervention in the first place, said Prime Minister Lee Hsien Loong on Tuesday (Oct 12).
+Even as the global community tackles humanitarian problems in Afghanistan, it must not neglect the security issues that prompted international intervention in the first place, said Prime Minister Lee Hsien Loong yesterday.

 "I also hope that Afghanistan will have a government that will work with the international community to rebuild the country, and contribute to peace and stability in the region."